KaroKru/KaroKru/README.md

 - 👋 Hi, I’m @KaroKru
 - 🌱C++, Python
+- I am in the process of building up my portfolio, the more numbers of projects will be here soon
 - 💞️ I’m looking for a collaboration on projects in C++ and/or in Python

 <!---